Alcoholic and Toxic Liver Disease

 Some herbal supplements, particularly those from China and India, have been found to induce hepatoxicity as a result of improper extraction methods and contamination with heavy metals (mainly mercury, lead, arsenic, cadmium), among other causes.
 The addition of synthetic adulterants to herbal products is also a concerning issue.

 Hepatotoxic effects have been noted for weight loss aids, including usnic acid, 1,3-dimethylamylamine (1,3-DMAA), conjugated linoleic acid (CLA), garcinia cambogia, ma huang (Ephedra), and Herbalife products that contain mixtures of herbs.

 Raw forms of certain botanical supplements, including comfrey, are sources of hepatotoxic pyrrolizidine alkaloids; topical forms used for the treatment of painful muscle and joint complaints are very low in or free of these alkaloids.

 Kava is a botanical used for anxiolytic effects.
-It was withdrawn from the market in several countries after cases of severe liver injury had been established, despite clinical trials that were unable to demonstrate hepatotoxicity and systematic reviews and meta-analyses that found a positive benefit-to-risk ratio for kava in treating anxiety disorders., The use of acetone-based extracts are thought to be responsible for hepatotoxic effects of kava preparations, as opposed to water-based extraction methods.
+It was withdrawn from the market in several countries after cases of severe liver injury had been established, despite clinical trials that were unable to demonstrate hepatotoxicity and systematic reviews and meta-analyses that found a positive benefit-to-risk ratio for kava in treating anxiety disorders., The use of acetone-based extracts is thought to be responsible for hepatotoxic effects of kava preparations, as opposed to water-based extraction methods.